vlm-run/vlmrun-hub/README.md

 - Version information
 - Metadata including relevant tags

 The catalog is automatically validated to ensure consistency and completeness of schema documentation.
+We refer the developer to the [catalog-spec.yaml](docs/catalog-spec.yaml) for the full YAML specification.

 ## 🔗  Quick Links